Operation Toan Thang III: May

 On 12 May at 00:30 a unit of the 3rd Brigade, 1st Cavalry Division in a night defensive position 13 mi east-southeast of Katum received 300 rounds of mortar fire followed by recoilless rifle fire and then a ground probe.
 The action continued until 05:20 when the enemy withdrew leaving one dead and one SKS rifle; U.S. losses were two killed.
 At 01:35 a unit from the 2nd Brigade, 1st Cavalry Division in a night defensive position 13 mi southeast of Katum detected an enemy force approaching their position and engaged with fire.
-At 03:00 the base received 200 rounds of 82mm mortar and 107mm rocket fire followed by a ground assault.
+At 03:00 the base received 200 rounds of 82 mm mortar and 107 mm rocket fire followed by a ground assault.
 The attackers penetrated part of the base and engaged U.S. helicopter gunships with 12.7 machineguns.
 The battle continued until 06:15 when the enemy withdrew leaving 73 dead; U.S. losses were seven killed.
 At 01:45 an 11th ACR fire support base 8 mi northwest of Bến Cát received mortar fire and an enemy force was detected near the perimeter.
 Helicopter gunships and AC-47 gunship fire was directed onto the enemy location and they responded with 12.7mm machinegun fire.
 A sweep of the area found 28 PAVN killed and eight individual and one crew-served weapon.
-At 03:15 a unit of the 1st Brigade, 1st Cavalry Division in a night defensive position 4 mi northeast of Phú Cường was hit by mixed 82mm mortar and 107mm rocket fire followed by a ground attack.
+At 03:15 a unit of the 1st Brigade, 1st Cavalry Division in a night defensive position 4 mi northeast of Phú Cường was hit by mixed 82 mm mortar and 107 mm rocket fire followed by a ground attack.
 Artillery, helicopter and fixed wing gunship support was provided and the enemy withdrew at 04:45 leaving 45 dead and eight RPG launchers and six individual weapons; U.S. losses were seven killed.
 At 03:30 a landing zone 1 mi west of Sông Bé occupied by a unit of the 1st Brigade, 1st Infantry Division was attacked.
 The battle continued until 07:00 when the enemy withdrew leaving 33 dead and two flamethrowers.
 At 08:50 a helicopter from the 12th Combat Aviation Group received ground fire 5 mi west-southwest of Xuân Lộc and returned fire and observed 10 dead in the strike area.
 At 09:20 another helicopter from the same unit engaged enemy 8 mi northeast of Xuân Lộc killing eight.
 At 10:30 mechanized infantry from the 3rd Brigade, 9th Infantry Division engaged an estimated enemy battalion 4 mi northwest of Tân An.
 The unit was supported by artillery, helicopter gunships and tactical air strikes and the ARVN 50th Regiment, 25th Division.
 The battle continued until morning when the enemy withdrew leaving 83 dead, seven light machineguns, six AK-47s and five RPG launchers; U.S. losses were two killed.
 In the Rung Sat Special Zone VC attacked five ships on the Long Tau channel causing superficial damage.
 An AH-1 was shot down 13 mi west of An Lộc.